Rycieos/zeroscale/README.md

     def fake_status(self) -> bytes:
         return # Some bytes for when a client tries to connect and the server is not online
 ```

+## Systemd
+Example systemd configs are located in systemd/ to accompany the plugins.